Domino-Blockchain/domichain/docs/src/developing/programming-model/runtime.md

 transaction processing are halted.

 The current [compute
-budget](https://github.com/solana-labs/solana/blob/090e11210aa7222d8295610a6ccac4acda711bb9/program-runtime/src/compute_budget.rs#L26-L87) can be found in the Solana Program Runtime.
+budget](https://github.com/solana-labs/solana/blob/090e11210aa7222d8295610a6ccac4acda711bb9/program-runtime/src/compute_budget.rs#L26-L87) can be found in the Domichain Program Runtime.

 #### Example Compute Budget

-For example, if the compute budget set in the Solana runtime is:
+For example, if the compute budget set in the Domichain runtime is:

 ```rust
 max_units: 1,400,000,